EricFillion/happy-transformer/docs/pages/1-text-generation/1-instantiation.md

        [MODELS](https://huggingface.co/models?pipeline_tag=text-generation)
  3. use_auth_token (string): Specify the authentication token to [load private](https://huggingface.co/transformers/model_sharing.html) models.
- 4. from_tf (bool): Set to True if you want to convert a TensorFlow model to PyTorch model.
+ 4. trust_remote_code (bool): Allow for custom Python files to be used from the model_name location.

 We recommend using "HappyTextGeneration("GPT2", "gpt2-xl")" for the best performance.
 If you are using Google Colab on a free instance, then we recommended using  "gpt2-large".